Helmut Kipphan Student Chapter Competition

 Deliverable:

-• 3 white papers based on certain topics (ECG, packaging, sustainability, etc.) from peer-reviewed technical journals or books, including previous TAGA papers.
-Combine 3 white papers into ONE PDF for submission.
+• One PDF file of three white papers based on certain topics (ECG, packaging, sustainability, etc.) from peer-reviewed technical journals or books, including previous TAGA papers.

 Criteria: